mdbootstrap/bootstrap-fluent-design/README.md

 **Modularity**
 Fluent Design for Bootstrap comes with both, compiled, ready to use libraries including all features as well as modules for CSS (SASS files) and JS.
 That allows you to create your custom library including only elements which you really use in your project.

-**Frequent updates**
-Fluend Kit becomes better **every month**.
-We love the project and enhance as much as possible.

-**Technical support**
-We really care about reliability.
-If you have any questions - do not hesitate to contact us.

 **Active community**
 Our society grows day by day.
 Visit **our forum** and check how it is to be a part of our family.